How to Work Successfully with Digital Nomads

 If you are already working with an independent professional who becomes a digital nomad, these questions have already been answered on the job.
 The shift to location independence is not likely to affect the trust in the relationship.
 In fact, that trust is likely to facilitate the adaptability and flexibility that might be needed to maintain a productive relationship.

-If you are considering engaging or have engaged a digital nomad, it’s important to build trust from the start.
+If you are considering or have engaged a digital nomad, it’s important to build trust from the start.
 Vet them the same way you would a stationary contractor.
 If possible, check client references for projects they have worked on while traveling.
-Think through the points noted here and set you both up for success by taking the contractor’s location and itinerary into account.
+Think through the points noted here, and consider the contractor’s location and itinerary to set you both up for success.

 The ability to engage remote workers gives enterprises access to the skills they need independent of geography, which can result in significant opportunities for business growth.
 Engaging the subset of remote workers known as digital nomads offers the same opportunities.
 Extra attention to the factors discussed here can ensure productivity no matter where on the planet your digital nomad contractor is working.

-Download our new research to get a more detailed view of digital nomad growth.
+Download our new research for a more detailed view of digital nomad growth.